 Terence was behind this project and had been experimenting with different ways of presenting traditional Cambodian dishes as hors d’oeuvres that could be eaten in a bite or three.
 The result is a whole range of fun Cambodian finger food that you could also serve as starters.

-While these would be fantastic for grazing on during a super-casual Christmas lunch, if you wanted to provide something more substantial you could always follow up with a big pot of your favourite Cambodian soup or curry and loads steamed rice, especially if you’re celebrating Christmas in the chilly northern hemisphere.
+While these would be fantastic for grazing on during a super-casual Christmas lunch, if you wanted to provide something more substantial you could always follow up with a big pot of your favourite Cambodian curry and loads steamed rice, especially if you’re celebrating Christmas in the chilly northern hemisphere.
 You’ll find dozens of Cambodian recipes here.

 Creative Cambodian Canapés for Easy Summer Entertaining and All Year Snacking

-An Alfresco Christmas Feast in the Sunshine
+An Alfresco Christmas Seafood Feast in the Sunshine

 I recommend making this easy salmon tray bake the star attraction – crispy skinned salmon fillets baked so that the skin crackles but the flesh remains moist, with lightly roasted vegetables that are just-done so that they’re still fresh and crunchy.